 Acceleration and Power

 All Armadas come with a 5.6-liter V8 that makes 317 horsepower and 385 pound-feet of torque.
-The engine is connected with a five-speed automatic transmission.
-Armadas with two-wheel drive get up to 13/19 mpg city/highway, which trails rivals like the Chevrolet Suburban and Ford Expedition.
+The engine is connected to a five-speed automatic transmission.
+Armadas with two-wheel drive get up to 13/19 mpg city/highway, which trails the fuel economy of rivals like the Chevrolet Suburban and Ford Expedition.
 Models with 4x4 get slightly less.

 The majority of reviewers think the Armada delivers great power and acceleration.
 One critic says no matter the situation, the Armada never feels underpowered.
 Another reviewer notes that the throttle can be a bit touchy, jerking the SUV forward unnecessarily.
 Test drivers say the transmission is smooth.

 - "The 2013 Nissan Armada SUV's 317-horsepower V8 engine delivers great power and never feels tepid or short of breath, and its 5-speed automatic delivers decisive, nearly imperceptible shifts." -- Kelley Blue Book